-Additionally, during FY 2019-2020, the City expended \$45,198.90 in Program Income on the HEART Program, however, due to COVID-19, the drawdown was completed after September 30, 2020, so the expenditures are not actually included.
-Expenditures and accomplishments for the HEART Program will be reported in the FY 20-21 CAPER.
+During FY 2019-2020, the City expended \$45,198.90 in Program Income on the HEART Program, however, due to COVID-19, the drawdown was completed after September 30, 2020, so the expenditures are not actually included.
 The HEART Program provides rental assistance and supportive services for literally homeless individuals and individuals at-risk of homelessness.